 With over 3.5 billion search queries on Google everyday, paid Google search -- where you pay Google to advertise your content on SERPs for relevant keywords -- is one of the most popular and effective types of online advertising.
 However, there’s enormous demand for the top ad rankings for a lot of keywords, and all your competitors are duking it out to win the top keywords in your industry.
 So are you supposed to compete?

 Over the past three years, HubSpot has spent millions of dollars and ran over 1,200 controlled experiments on acquiring free CRM users through Google advertisements.
-We’ve gleaned a ton of new insights and processes along the way, so we want to share them with our fellow marketers to help everyone save their time, budget, and frustrations.
+We’ve gleaned a ton of new insights and processes along the way.
+We've also launched our own free ads tool to help you get your Google Ads strategy right.
+We want to share our learnings with our fellow marketers to help everyone save their time, budget, and frustrations.

 Read on to learn the eight-step process we use to optimize Google Advertising costs.
 And if you’re new to Google ads, check out the basics of Google Adwords in the section below.
 If you already know the fundamentals, feel free to skip it.